Production3000/mvp3000esp/doc/sensor_module.md

 ### <a name='Sample-to-IntExponent'></a>Sample-to-Int Exponent

 Data handling within the MVP3000 framework is done as integer.
-When working with floats/decimal raw data or when rounding after averaging it is important to maintain sufficient significent digits.
+When working with floats/decimal raw data or when rounding after averaging it is important to maintain sufficient significant digits.
 This is done by shifting the decimal point of the raw value *x* using an exponent *n* multiplier to yield the decimal-shifted value *x' = x \* 10<sup>n</sup>*.
 This value *x'* is stored, averaged, and scaled by the sensor module, and reported.
 The following table shows the 'encoding' step on the ESP.

 |           | Raw value | Exponent  | Multiplicator | Reported int              |
 | ---       | ---       | ---       | ---           | ---                       |